navdeep-G/agentspring/README.md

 │   ├── celery_app.py           # Celery configuration
 │   ├── multi_tenancy.py        # Multi-tenant support
 │   └── api_versioning.py       # API versioning
-├── examples/
+├──
-│   ├── customer_support_agent/ # Full-featured example (advanced)
+│   ├── / # Full-featured example (advanced)
-│   ├── simple_agent/           # Concise, production-ready example
+│   ├── /           # Concise, production-ready example
-│   └── starter_agent/          # Minimal template for new apps
+│   └── /          # Minimal template for new apps
 ```

-## 🌟 Example Apps
+## 🌟 Custom Apps
-- See `examples/starter_agent/` for a minimal template to start your own app.
+- See `/` for a minimal template to start your own app.
-- See `examples/simple_agent/` for a concise, production-ready example (~60 lines).
+- See `/` for a concise, production-ready example (~60 lines).
-- See `examples/customer_support_agent/` for a full-featured, advanced example.
+- See `/` for a full-featured, advanced example.

 ## 📝 Documentation
 - [TOOL_CONFIGURATION.md](TOOL_CONFIGURATION.md): Tool registry and configuration